Erb3/TenebraStake/README.md

 - [ ] Wait for keepalive packets
 - [ ] Prometheus export?
 - [ ] Remove all stake on exit ( and add all stake on start )
+- [ ] Remove all stake if total network stake is above threshold
+- [ ] Detect stake getting disabled